josephtnguyen/straight-up-chess/README.md

 #### Database

-* Used a PostrgreSQL database to store users, games, and moves from each game
+* Used a PostgreSQL database to store users, games, and moves from each game

 ## Features